Chaphlagical/WeChat-Robot/README.md

 After activating, you can control your computer through WeChat.

-## 2. Turling Robot
+## 2. Turing Robot

-Based on Turling Robot API (http://www.turingapi.com/), you can turn your WeChat to a chatting robot.
+Based on Turing Robot API (http://www.turingapi.com/), you can turn your WeChat to a chatting robot.

 #### Activate:

 ```
-turling on
+turing on
 ```

 #### Inactivate:

 ```
-turling off
+turing off
 ```

-To prevent causing chaos, Turling Robot only available for the chats that has been activated.
+To prevent causing chaos, Turing Robot only available for the chats that has been activated.

 #### Show the activated chats: